 Mills was awarded the 2014 Barbara Hanrahan Fellowship by the Adelaide Festival Awards for Literature.
 In 2012 Mills was named a Sydney Morning Herald Best Young Australian Novelist.
 Previous awards include the 2008 Marian Eldridge Award for Young Emerging Women Writers, the Commonwealth Short Story Prize, and the Northern Territory Literary Awards.

 Mills' fiction, non-fiction and poetry have been widely published, appearing in Meanjin, Hecate, Overland, Heat, Island, the Lifted Brow, the Griffith Review, Best Australian Stories, and New Australian Stories, and broadcast, recorded and performed from Adelaide to Berlin.
 Mills was Asialink writer in residence in Beijing in 2010.
-She is a regular reviewer for Overland literary journal and has contributed criticism to the Sydney Morning Herald, the Wheeler Centre, and the Sydney Review of Books.
+She has been a regular reviewer for Overland literary journal and has contributed criticism to the Sydney Morning Herald, the Wheeler Centre, and the Sydney Review of Books.
 She is currently the fiction editor at Overland.
-Mills lives in a very small town in South Australia, and is working on another novel.
+Mills lives in Beijing, and is working on another novel and a new collection of short fiction.

 A writer of remarkable imagination and exceptional clarity.
 Every word Mills writes seems deliberately placed, and her writing manages to be both precise and rich in subtext... this is writing that sings.